-After the Eighth: An Ethnography of Abortion Liberalisation in Ireland
+After the Eighth: Abortion and the Politics of Reproduction in Post-Repeal Ireland

 On 25th May 2018, Irish citizens voted to repeal the Eighth Amendment and replace it with more liberal legislation.
 National abortion services have now been in place since 2019.

 In this research project, I seek to examine the extent to which, and ways in which, the liberalisation of abortion law has re-shaped the politics of reproduction in Ireland.
 I am particularly interested in the following three questions: